Recovering 3D structural properties of galaxies from SDSS-like photometry: Creation of test galaxy images

 To be able to give a correct estimate of the precision of a galaxy modelling technique, one needs a sufficiently large sample of test objects, for which the actual properties are well known.
-One would probably find that the best way to know the properties of a galaxy is to construct the galaxy oneself.
+One would probably find that the best way to know the 3D properties of a galaxy is to construct the galaxy oneself.

-We have constructed a sample of 1000 test galaxies on the basis of actual objects from the SDSS, covering a maximally broad range of the main properties: luminosities, luminosity distributions, sizes, axial ratios, bulge-to-disc ratios and inclination angles.
-Considering forthcoming applications of the model, galaxies with $r$-filter luminosities higher than 17.77~mag were selected from the original SDSS images, which is the completeness limit of the spectroscopic sample of the SDSS \citep{Strauss:02}.
+We have constructed a sample of 1000 test galaxies on the basis of actual objects from the SDSS Data Release~8 \citep{Aihara:11}, covering a maximally broad range of the main properties: luminosities, luminosity distributions, sizes, axial ratios, B/D and inclination angles.
+Considering possible forthcoming applications of the model, galaxies with $r$-filter luminosities higher than 17.77~mag were selected from the original SDSS images, which is the completeness limit of the spectroscopic sample of the SDSS \citep{Strauss:02}.

 The atlas (prefix `fpAtlas'), mask (prefix `fM'), and point-spread-function (prefix `psField') images of the observed galaxies were retrieved from the SDSS Data Archive Server (DAS).
 We used the SDSS software utilities \texttt{read\-Atlas\-Images} and \texttt{readPSF} for the atlas and PSF images, respectively.
 Masks were applied to the atlas images, using galaxy positions (given by \texttt{rowc} and \texttt{colc} in SDSS CAS).
 The model objects were created from the actual galaxy images using the same technique as described in Sect.~\ref{sect:model_simple}.
-In this step, the accuracy of the model is not crucial, since we would use only the modelled parameters further on.
-As a result we obtained 1000 idealised bulge-disc objects with a wide range of parameters.
+At this step, the accuracy of the model is not crucial, since we would use only the modelled parameters further on.
+As a result we obtained 1000 idealised bulge+disc objects with a wide range of parameters.
+Note that in such models, the ``bulge'' actually represents all spheroidal components: bulges, stellar haloes, elliptical galaxies.
+Thus we can also have a ``pure bulge'' object, which is literally meaningless.
+However, we will keep using the term ``bulge'' instead of ``spheroid'' below for consistency and readability reasons, and for the applicability of the term ``bulge-to-disc ratio''.

 Next we simulated these ideal model galaxies as if observed by the SDSS.
 The surface brightness distributions in $ugriz$ colours of the test galaxies were convolved with the SDSS point spread function (PSF).
 Poisson noise was added to every pixel according to the intensity value of the pixel.
-Observational noise (the sum of sky foreground and background and the instrumental noise) was taken from regions with no detectable objects in the actual SDSS observational frames.
+All other possible noise sources (the sum of sky foreground and background, the instrumental noise) were mimicked by inserting the model images into actual SDSS observational fields with no apparent objects.